Sudden Unexplained Death in Childhood Registry & Research Collaborative

 Examining the Complexities of Sudden Unexplained Death in Childhood

-SUDC is the sudden death of a child between 12 months and 18 years of age that remains unexplained after a thorough investigation, including review of the clinical history and circumstances of death, and performance of a complete autopsy with appropriate ancillary testing (Krous et al., 2005, Pediatr Dev Pathol).
+SUDC is the sudden death of a child between 12 months and 18 years of age that remains unexplained after a thorough investigation, including review of the clinical history and circumstances of death and performing a complete autopsy with appropriate ancillary testing (Krous et al., 2005, Pediatr Dev Pathol).

-SUDC is not a diagnosis—it is a category of death that eludes our current understanding.
+SUDC is not a diagnosis—it is a category of death that eludes current understanding.
 Underlying causes may include cardiac, neurologic, metabolic, genetic, immunological, or other unknown conditions.
-Many SUDC cases involve healthy toddlers between the ages of 12 months and 4 years old, where it is the fourth leading category of death and associated with male predominance, sleep-related deaths in winter, and a history of febrile seizures in one-fourth to one-third of (National Vital Statistics, CDC WONDER Database; McGarvey et al., 2012, Arch Dis Child; UK National Child Mortality Database [NCMD] Programme SaUDiIaC; Sudden and Unexpected Deaths in Infancy and Childhood, National Child Mortality Database Programme Thematic Report, 2022).
+Many SUDC cases involve healthy toddlers between the ages of 12 months and 4 years old.
+In this age range, it is associated with male predominance, sleep-related deaths in winter, and a history of febrile seizures in one-fourth to one-third of those affected (National Vital Statistics, CDC WONDER Database; McGarvey et al., 2012, Arch Dis Child; UK National Child Mortality Database [NCMD] Programme SaUDiIaC; Sudden and Unexpected Deaths in Infancy and Childhood, National Child Mortality Database Programme Thematic Report, 2022).

 Incidence of Sudden Unexplained Death in Childhood

-Each year, more than 400 children in the United States die suddenly and inexplicably after their first birthday.
-In 2023, according to the U.S. Centers for Disease Control and Prevention (CDC):
+Each year, approximately 400 children in the United States die suddenly and inexplicably after their first birthday.
+In 2024, according to the U.S. Centers for Disease Control and Prevention (CDC):

-- unexplained deaths among children 1 to 4 years of age was the fourth leading category of death for this age group in 2022 and reflect the majority of deaths (~60 percent) across children 1 to 18 years.
+- unexplained deaths among children aged 1 to 4 years was the fifth leading category of death for this age group in 2024 and reflect half of the deaths (51 percent) across children aged 1 to 18 years

 - more than 25,000 life years are lost annually to unexplained child deaths, aged 1 to 18 years